121cast/XmpJS/README.md

 # XmpJS
 A JavaScript library for extracting [XMP metadata](http://www.adobe.com/products/xmp.html) from files within the browser.
 This is a port of the [.NET XmpParser library](https://github.com/SunBrandingSolutions/XmpParser).

+Forked from https://github.com/SunBrandingSolutions/XmpJS with support to extract XMP cuepoint markers

 # Getting the code
 We're still in the early days, so bear with us whilst we set up NPM/Bower packages and so on!
 For now, you can grab the code directly from this site.